The two types of animals are among the most poisonous animals in the world.

 They are native to Central and South America and have introduced this toad to parts of the world.

-Places like the United States, Australia, and Hawaii.
-Cane toads are giant, warty creatures growing up to 8 inches long.
+Cane toads are found in the United States, Australia, and Hawaii.
+They are giant, warty creatures growing up to 8 inches long.

-They are brown or gray, and they have skin covered in toxins that can cause severe illness or death in humans and animals.
+They are brown or gray, and their skin is covered in toxins that can cause severe illness or death in humans and animals.

 However, we consider these toads a pest in many parts of the world because they prey on native wildlife and can spread disease.